 Checking In for five days in Auckland

 After going through customs and taking the shuttle, we finally arrived at our accommodation.
 Since we arrived at 8:00 in the morning, our room was not yet ready for occupancy and so we went on our first exploration tour of Auckland.

 The city is so beautiful.
 We walked through the streets like zombies until we couldn’t really look straight ahead with all the tiredness, but we got a good first impression of the city.
 After that, we went back to the hotel.

 We were told that we had to wait until 2 p.m. (it was just 8 o’clock in the morning), so we decided to just lie down on the couch in the lounge and set the alarm clock for 2 p.m. and sleep until we could get into our room.

 Over the next few days, we had one goal: to see as much of Auckland as possible!

 Tip: buy the AT HOP Card.
 It costs 10 dollars, but it is worth it.
 For example, a trip to Zone 3 with the AT HOP costs $4.90 vs. $7.50 in cash.
 If you make a few trips, you have the money from the pass back and will also save on your further trips.
-As an icing on the cake, it’s easier and faster with the card than getting your money out every time.
+As icing on the cake, it’s easier and faster with the card than getting your money out every time.

 Before we traveled to New Zealand, we had often wondered how long we should stay in one place.
 We love Slow Travel and want to enjoy everything.
 For Auckland, we have to say that 1-2 days less would have been better for us.
 Auckland is relatively small, you can do a lot in one day.
 Take the time that is right for you.
 But remember that there is so much to see, so don’t be missing a few days in the end.

-- What not to miss in Auckland
+- Top Highlights in Auckland

 - Our highlights from Northland in New Zealand